Monday July 1st to Tuesday, July 2nd, 2024

 At least I was able to use the 2 $12 meal vouchers to defray some of the costs of the expensive airport fast food.
 I also spread out my sleeping pad and bag to try to take a nap, since I hadn’t been able to sleep on the first plane.
 It was nice that I had some of my gear still with me.
 Finally, just before boarding my flight, I asked the gate guy about my checked bag.
 He was able to track it to the gate loading bay, confirming that it was ready to be put on the plane.
 Whew.
 I boarded and got settled in my seat, second from the last row, reeking of toilet smells and hot as hell, but still I breathed a big sigh of relief.

 The flight was completely full but we were all boarded and ready to leave on time.
 The 7 pm departure time hit and the crew announced that we just had to wait a few more minutes for some last bags to be loaded.
-Time ticked by then another announcement: the pilots had just timed out and we’d be delayed until the airline could find some others.
+Time ticked by, then another announcement: the pilots had just timed out and we’d be delayed until the airline could find some others.
 Everyone’s phones started dinging with the delay notification and I about screamed.
 But we all know what happens when someone loses it on a plane, so I gritted my teeth and buried my frustration and disbelief.
-I’d just texted my group that I was finally on my way.
+I’d just texted my friends that I was finally on my way.

 By the time some new pilots made it, the flight attendants had also just timed out, so we had to wait hours more for their replacements.
 I couldn’t understand why AA assigned them to this flight in the first place, when they were all so close to the end of their shifts.
 Incredible incompetence…that’s the only answer.
-I also realized that the claim of loading bags at the departure time had just been a stall tactic by the crew, ensuring that we were delayed enough that they hit their time limit and could get off the plane.
+I also realized that the claim of loading bags at the departure time had just been a stall tactic by the crew, ensuring that we were delayed enough that they hit their time limits and could get off the plane.
 I was so sick of being lied to all day long!
 I was also sure they were just going to cancel the flight and all 200 some passengers would just be SOL through the busy 4th of July travel period.
 They even said people could get off the plane to stretch and use the bathroom then announced 20 minutes later that if we did get off, we couldn’t get back on!
 Several people had already exited.
 Unbelievable!

 The fallout of a Westjet worker’s strike also meant that there were thousands of their passengers seeking seats on other airlines… everyone trying to get to and around Canada.
 It was a perfect storm of a travel debacle that I was stuck in, with 6 months planning and thousands of dollars in reservations and supplies for 2 months of travel all in jeopardy.
 It was a small consolation that I’d bought travel insurance.
 I saw my whole hike going down the drain in a flash.
 I guess I’d been incredibly lucky to have made it to all my other hikes with relatively no problems.
 In fact, I’d always felt that things had gone incredibly smoothly.
 I had serendipity on my side.